ronf/asyncssh/README.rst

 easy to install any or all of these dependencies:

   | bcrypt
+  | gssapi
   | libnacl
   | pypiwin32

-For example, to install bcrypt and libnacl, you can run:
+For example, to install bcrypt, gssapi, and libnacl on UNIX, you can run:

   ::

-    pip install 'asyncssh[bcrypt,libnacl]'
+    pip install 'asyncssh[bcrypt,gssapi,libnacl]'

-To install all three of these packages on a Windows system, you can run:
+To install bcrypt, libnacl, and pypiwin32 on Windows, you can run:

   ::